jeremygu86/BigData2/0203_kafka_python/README.md

 _**Kafka** is a distributed, partitioned, replicated commit log service.
 It provides the functionality of a messaging system, but with a unique design._

+#### Terminology on messaging

+_
+- Kafka maintains feeds of messages in categories called topics.

+- We'll call processes that publish messages to a Kafka topic producers.

+- We'll call processes that subscribe to topics and process the feed of published messages consumers..

+- Kafka is run as a cluster comprised of one or more servers each of which is called a broker.
+_

 [Reference: Kafka Homepage](http://kafka.apache.org/documentation.html#quickstart)